 Amazing events had been taking place in the city of Jerusalem!
 For one thing, there was a big Holiday.
 Thousands of Jewish people from many regions and countries had come to Jerusalem to celebrate the Feast of Pentecost.
 This was a time when the Jews came to thank God for the food and grain he had provided for them in the harvest.
 They also thanked God for the Law and the Ten Commandments.

 But that wasn’t the most important event that took place in Jerusalem at that time.
 Everyone was talking about something new.
-Peter and the other apostles were telling everyone about Jesus and how he was the Son of God.
+Peter and the other apostles were telling everyone about Jesus and how he became king.
 They preached about how Jesus had been killed on a cross but had come back alive.
 Jesus had gone back to heaven but, before he went, he told the apostles to tell everyone the good news about him.

 When people heard about Jesus many of them said they wanted to follow him.
 They said they were sorry for all of their sins and they were baptised.
 More and more people decided to obey Jesus and become Christians.